Home / Know Your Rights / Louisiana

 ⚠️

-Your right to a hearing before a fine is imposed depends on your CC&Rs.
-Louisiana's HOA Act does not specify mandatory hearing timelines — your declaration governs.
+Your right to a hearing before a fine is imposed depends on what your CC&Rs provide.
+The PCA expanded the statutory framework, but specific hearing timelines remain in your governing documents.
 If your CC&Rs require a hearing, the HOA must provide one before imposing a fine.

-⚠️ Louisiana's civil law framework means courts strictly enforce what the governing documents actually say — if a hearing is required by your CC&Rs, the HOA must provide one.
+⚠️ Louisiana civil law courts strictly enforce what the governing documents actually say about hearings.

 5

-Louisiana sets no statutory dollar cap.
-Any fine must be authorized by your declaration and bylaws.
-A fine not expressly authorized by the governing documents is not enforceable under the Louisiana Homeowners Association Act.
+Louisiana sets no statutory dollar cap on fines.
+Any fine must be expressly authorized by your declaration and bylaws.
+A fine not in the governing documents, or at an amount not authorized, is not enforceable under the PCA.

 6